DownloadsBiographyHi-Res PhotoElgar Society Presentation Press Release

 Audiophile Audition (Lutoslawski: Symphony No. 2 and Symphony No. 4 CD review) - Jun 2011

-Highly regarded in the field of opera, Jacek Kaspszyk was General Director of the Teatr Wielki - Polish National Opera - from 2002.
-Under Kaspszyk's tenure the company enjoyed not only huge success at home, but also won international recognition with acclaimed performances at such venues as the Beijing Festival (2001), the Bolshoi in Moscow (2002), Sadler's Wells Theatre in London (2004), Hong Kong Arts Festival (2005) and Perolada Festival in Spain (2006), as well as during three highly successful tours of Japan (2001, 2003, 2005).
-He has conducted productions at many renowned opera houses among others: Deutsche Oper am Rhein in Dusseldorf, Opera Comique in Paris, Opera de Lyon, Opera de Bordeaux, Stockolm Opera, English National Opera, Opera North Leeds, Zurich Opera, Teatro Colon in Buenos Aires and Teatro de la Maestranza in Seville.
-In 1998 he was appointed Artistic and Music Director, and Between 2006 - 2008 he worked regularly with the Lithuanian National Opera in Vilnius whose acclaimed productions of R. Strauss's Salome and Wagner's Die Walkure he conducted in Vilnius as well as at festivals in Ljubljana and Ravenna (2007), and during a well received residency at the Israeli Opera Tel Aviv - Yafo (2008).
+Highly regarded in the field of opera, Jacek Kaspszyk was General and Artistic Director of the Teatr Wielki - Polish National Opera - from 2002.
+Under Kaspszyk's tenure the company enjoyed not only huge success at home, but also won international recognition with acclaimed performances at such venues as the Beijing Festival, the Bolshoi in Moscow, Sadler's Wells Theatre in London, Hong Kong Arts Festival and Perolada Festival in Spain, as well as during three highly successful tours of Japan.
+In addition to his tenure at Polish National Opera M. Kaspszyk has conducted productions in Lyon, Bordeaux, Opéra Comique, Royal Stockholm, English National, Opera North, Scottish Opera and Detroit Opera, USA.
+Lithuanian National Opera (2006-8) with major productions of Salome and Die Walküre which were also programmed at festivals in Ljubljana and Ravenna.
+He has conducted Onegin at the Teatro di Maestranza in Sevilla, Salome in both Scandinavia (Bergen) and Tel Aviv and performed at the Teatro Colón in Buenos Aires.

 Recordings with the Polish National Opera include Moniuszko’s The Haunted Manor (EMI Classics) awarded with a Platinum Disc, Penderecki’s Ubu Rex (CD Accord) and Szymanowski’s King Roger (CD Accord), which was nominated for ‘Record of the Year’ by BBC Music Magazine and highly praised by Gramophone magazine whose critic wrote of Kaspszyk “in all, even the tiniest details, he managed to achieve absolutely everything”.